Data for 2021

 3. The category, Newly Licensed, includes individuals licensed as Professional Engineers for the first time that are Canadian Engineering Accreditation Board trained, Internationally trained, or have obtained their license by some other route.
 It does not include interprovincial mobility applicants.

 4. Sex and gender definition: Sex identifiers have historically been limited to ‘male’ and ‘female’ in the survey of national membership.
-For the purposes of this survey, data on sex was recorded with three options: “Male”, “Female”, or “Gender Unknown”.
-We use “female-identifying” to describe participants who selected female, and “male-identifying” to describe participants who selected male, to acknowledge the gender diversity that exists within these sex identities.
-“Gender Unknown” indicates that the members did not provide a sex identifier
+We use “female-identifying” to describe participants who selected female, and “male-identifying” to describe participants who selected male, be as literal as possible, to limit the assumptions between sex and gender identifiers, and to acknowledge the gender diversity that exists within these sex identities.

 5. Engineers Canada, 2020.
 “Canadian engineers for tomorrow,” Engineers Canada, Ottawa, Canada.
 Available: https://engineerscanada.ca/reports/canadian-engineers-for-tomorrow-2019#total-undergraduate-degrees-awarded [Accessed July 13, 2021].